saicaca/fuwari/src/content/posts/covuni-experienc-draft.md

 Once we got to the UK, it turned out to be summer school, which made more sense to me than internship.

 This blog post covers some of what I learned and did during the summer school.
-Also, this is from my perspective, and I already knew the basics of Godot, I participated in Game Maker's Toolkit's Game Jam in 2023 [^gmtk2023-itchio] [^gmtk2023-github].
+Also, this is from the perspective of someone who is already familiar with the basics of Godot enough to participate in Game Maker's Toolkit's Game Jam in 2023 [^gmtk2023-itchio] [^gmtk2023-github].
 ::github{repo="pawarherschel/GMTK2023"}
 I also know unity on a surface level due to uploading avatars and making minor changes to them for VRChat.
-I feel like the best way to divide the content will be what I did each week, however, I will avoid going into excruciating details about each topic, since that will just imply me practically copying their presentation.
+I feel like the best way to structure this blog post would be to tell you what I did each week.
+However, I will avoid going into the details about each topic as that would entail  copying their presentation word-for-word.

 ---

 # Week 1

-For the first week, we got introduced to the unity game engine from complete scratch.
+For the first week, we got introduced to the unity game engine from scratch.
 The professors didn't expect you to know anything about unity, so we started with the UI of the editor, first lines in C# for unity, how to run the games,